'Overwhelm the problem': Inside Biden’s war on COVID-19

 WASHINGTON — The meetings begin each day not long after dawn.
 Dozens of aides report in, coffee in hand, joining by Zoom from agency headquarters, their homes or even adjacent offices.

-The sessions start with the latest sobering statistics to focus the work: new coronavirus cases, people in hospitals, deaths.
+The sessions start with the latest sobering statistics meant to focus the work and offer a reminder of what’s at stake: new coronavirus cases, people in hospitals, deaths.
 But they also include the latest signs of progress: COVID-19 tests administered, vaccine doses shipped, shots injected.

 “We’re at war with this virus,” COVID-19 co-ordinator Jeff Zients said in an interview with The Associated Press between Sunday morning meetings on the response.
 “We’re taking every resource and tool the federal government has to battle on every front.”